 - Steps back and allows students to learn from their own mistakes; lets them step forward on their own and begin making their own decisions; lets them define and take appropriate risks

 Nomination Procedures and Application Materials

 A minimum of three letters of nomination should be from current and/or former students outlining the ways in which the candidate has been a strong mentor, advisor and/or teacher.
 Additional letters may also be submitted by junior colleagues whom the candidate has mentored; however, this is not a requirement.
 Each letter should consider the above criteria and address any other attributes or practices that have led to supportive, successful mentoring.
 Nominations for the faculty mentor award will remain open for three years for consideration by the award committee.

-Nomination and support letters will be accepted until the deadline of August 1, 2015.
-Please send all nomination letters to Jonathan Stillo at firstname.lastname@example.org.
-The award recipient will be honored during the SMA Business Meeting and Award Ceremony at the AAA Annual Meeting in Denver, Colorado this November.
+Nomination and support letters will be accepted until the deadline of July 1, 2016.
+Please send all nomination letters to MASA Mentorship Award Chair Jonathan Stillo at email@example.com.
+The award recipient will be honored during the SMA Awards Ceremony at the AAA Annual Meeting.